 AfterSchool Meals Program

-Our Field Managers help churches, schools, civic groups, boys and girls clubs and other organizations connect with the resources they need to provide meals to children in their communities when school is not in session.
+Our Out of School team helps churches, schools, civic groups, boys and girls clubs and other organizations connect with the resources they need to provide meals to children in their communities when school is not in session.
 Through additional capacity building grants from Share Our Strength, we help sponsors develop educational enrichment aspects of their programs and improve their capacity to serve more children.

 Summer Meals Program

 Children are especially vulnerable to food insecurity in the summer months.
 Family budgets are tight, parents are working and nutrition often takes a back seat.
-Our Field Managers help identify organizations that are feeding children and help them take advantage of the USDA funded Summer Meal Service Program that provides meals to children in safe, supervised locations.
+Our Out of School team helps identify schools and other non-profit organizations that want to feed children and assists them in developing sustainable programs that provide meals to children in safe, supervised locations.